BuGmAN12345/book-crawlers/README.md

 When using a host agent, it is necessary to modify this global variable to True

 2.1：
 Changed the overall framework and used class methods, which can be applied to download all books from 35 Novel Network.
+The new program contains all the content of the old program and has been renamed as `35_get_book.py`
 After pulling the code, you only need to modify the two global variables host_magent and basic_path.
 Among them, host_magent is shown in 1.1, and basic_path is the path to store books.
 If you need to use a proxy (after verification, 35 Novel Network does not require the use of a proxy), use
 `python 35_get_book.py True`